appuio/docs/app/mssqllinux.rst

 To run this image you need to read and accept the `End-User License Agreement <http://go.microsoft.com/fwlink/?LinkID=746388>`__ and if accepted set the environment variable ``ACCEPT_EULA`` to ``Y``

-You also need to definine a secure SA password
+You also need to define a secure SA password
 ::

   oc env dc mssql-server-linux -e ACCEPT_EULA=Y -e SA_PASSWORD=somerandom.Pa55word